filip26/ld-cli/README.md

+> [!IMPORTANT]
+> Your feedback is essential to the improvement of this library.
+Please share any concerns, primary use cases, areas for enhancement, or challenges you have encountered.
+Your insights help refine and optimize the library to better meet user needs.
+Thank you for your time and contributions.

 # Linked Data CLI

 A simple command-line utility designed to process JSON-LD, RDF, and CBOR-LD documents.
 The goal is to provide native executables compiled for Ubuntu, macOS, and Windows.